Is My Baby Overfeeding?

-What is overfeeding?
+What is overfeeding in babies?

 Overfeeding, also called over-nutrition, refers to a baby receiving more food than his stomach can hold and/or more nutrients than his intestinal tract is able to digest.A baby could receive excess nutrients from large volume feeds or an accumulative effect of small volume feeds.
 Overfeeding can occur if baby receives regular strength infant formula or breast milk, or high-energy feeds.